Family of Harry Dunn, killed British teen, reaches settlement with American driver Anne Sacoolas

 “I can’t tell you any more.
 All I’m permitted to say is the civil case is resolved, and we can now turn to the criminal case,” he said.

 That case has been filed in the British court system.
-Sacoolas left Britain shortly after the accident, and the Dunn family wants her to return to face the criminal charges.
+Sacoolas left Britain shortly after the accident, and the Dunn family wants her to return to face the charge of causing death by dangerous driving.

 Britain’s new foreign secretary, Liz Truss, spoke about the case to reporters traveling with her and Prime Minister Boris Johnson in the United States this week.